 The Marble Arch Caves European Geopark in County Fermanagh allows visitors to explore a spectacular underworld of rivers, waterfalls, and winding passages.

 Expert guides lead the 75-minute tours.
 Electric-powered boats carry visitors along the subterranean Claddagh River through the huge caverns.

-The site also has an exhibition area, an audio-visual theater, gift shop, and restaurant.
+The site also has an exhibition area, an audio-visual theater, a gift shop, and a restaurant.